aravind-05-hub/PRODIGY_WD_02/README.md

 Through this task, I strengthened my understanding of DOM manipulation, event handling, and time-based logic in JavaScript, as well as enhanced my frontend development skills.

+📌 Project Highlights:
+📄 Structured the layout using semantic HTML

+🎨 Styled the interface with responsive and user-friendly CSS

+🕒 Implemented core stopwatch features in JavaScript:

+Start

+Stop

+Reset

+Lap recording

+💡 What I Learned:
+Deepened my understanding of DOM manipulation and event handling

+Gained practical experience with time-based logic in JavaScript

+Improved frontend development skills, especially in UI/UX design

+Learned how to create clean, maintainable, and functional web applications

 This hands-on experience has contributed significantly to my growth as a web developer, and I look forward to taking on more complex challenges in the future.